ThomasJannaud/appengine_python_skeleton/README.md

 A minimal Flask server serving static HTML pages that deploys seamlessly to Google AppEngine, no troubleshooting needed.
 It also comes with a minimal HTML template skeleton in [Jinja](https://jinja.palletsprojects.com/).
 This skeleton complies with GAE's format although it won't run you through their instructions to set up a GAE's project.

-See a [live example](https://moonlit-academy-273207.appspot.com) of this template.
+See a [live example](https://moonlit-academy-273207.appspot.com) of this template running on GAE.

 ## Price of running on GAE
 [As of April 2020, and purely informative]